a Chapter of

 Medina, OH 44258-0804

-The Chapter meets on the 2nd Sunday of the month except for July and August when we meet on the 2nd Saturday of the month.
+The Chapter meets on the 2nd Sunday of the month except for May through September when we meet on the 2nd Saturday of the month.
 We have a social hour at 1:30 and our programs begin at 2:00 p.m.
-We meet at the Medina County Public Library in Medina, OH.
-Because of the current economy and budget cuts at the library, please make sure you check for updates on meeting dates.
+We meet at the Medina County Public Library, 210 S. Broadway, Medina, OH.
+Please make sure you check for updates on meeting dates.

 President - Patricia Morgan